Skip to content ↓

 When pupils transfer from the Provision to a different school, staff arrange liaison meetings with the receiving school staff and ensure that all relevant information is made available to them.
 Children also participate in a specialist transition programme and staff from their new school will often visit them before they move.

-Solvers: Mrs Oldershaw
+Solvers: Mrs Palmer

-Solvers Support Staff: Mrs Chalmers, Mrs Smith
+Solvers Support Staff: Mrs Chalmers, Mrs Evans, Ms Bradford